 - B10.1 Our policy for security and workplace safety at RMS is primarily to provide a safe and secure environment in which our pupils can learn, our staff can work and our visitors can freely come and go. - B10.2 Its second objective is to protect our buildings and grounds, together with the equipment belonging to the School and the personal possessions of everyone in our community.

-There are at least 50 staff resident on the site. - B10.3 All staff receive a briefing on security and workplace safety within their first week at the School.
-This includes advice on: - Supervising pupils, where new members of the teaching staff are given training in registration and in the arrangements for supervising pupils. - The procedure for booking in visitors and escorting them. - The value of being curious about strangers, and of reporting concerns. - •The regime of login and password protection for electronic equipment. - B10.4 More detailed and specific training, including on lone working, is given to the Stewarding and Premises Teams and to the staff who work in Reception. - B10.5 All staff are regularly reminded of the need to ensure the physical security of their possessions, school property and buildings. - B10.6 The School includes Personal Safety as one of the themes in the Life Skills Programme for pupils.
+There are at least 50 staff residents on the site. - B10.3 All staff receive a briefing on security and workplace safety and details are included in the Staff Handbook.
+This includes advice on: - Supervising pupils, where new members of the teaching staff are given training in registration and in the arrangements for supervising pupils. - The procedure for booking in visitors and escorting them. - The value of being curious about strangers, and of reporting concerns. - The regime of login and password protection for electronic equipment. - B10.4 More detailed and specific training, including on lone working, is given where appropriate. - B10.5 All staff are regularly reminded of the need to ensure the physical security of their possessions, school property and buildings. - B10.6 The School includes Personal Safety as one of the themes in the Life Skills Programme for pupils.
 In this work we impart skills and knowledge to enable pupils to be aware of ways in which they can help themselves to keep safe.